 2. The Lunge Twist (Parivrtta Anjaneyasana)

 In a lunge, one foot is positioned forward with bent knees and flat on the ground while the other leg is kept behind.
-A lunge twist is when
+A lunge twist is when you get into the lunge and twist your lower back to face the opposite side of the foot positioned forward.

 With the twist and incomplete support from your legs, this pose can cause uneven tension in your spinal discs and cords.
 What you can do is twist your back only to an extent where it doesn’t hurt the back but just exerts a slight pressure on it.
 Avoid it if you’re already injured.